 Every woman has an incredible journey to share with the world.

-We’re putting the spotlight on our very own members who use our workspace and discuss their career paths this International Women’s Day.
+This International Women’s Day, we’re putting the spotlight on our very own members that use our workspaces and discuss their career paths.

 What is it that you do and why did you choose this career path?

 I’m a funeral director and the founder of Poetic Endings, a modern funeral service in London.
 I help people to put together beautiful and meaningful funerals.

 I had a very different career before.
 I went from fashion to working as a creative strategist at a start-up.
 I’d never even been to a funeral until I was 26, now I’ve been to hundreds.
 The first funeral I ever attended was my Grandad’s.
 I had so many questions – why do we have funerals?
 Are they important?
 Should we dismiss them?
 What do funeral directors do?
 Can it be done better?